Frequently Asked Questions

 The goal is to increase behaviors that are helpful and decrease behaviors that are harmful or affect learning.
 ABA can help:

-• Increase language and communication skills
+- Increase language and communication skills

-• Improve attention, academic skills, play skills, social skills, memory, executive functioning skills
+- Improve attention, academic skills, play skills, social skills, memory, executive functioning skills

-• Decrease problem behaviors (tantrums, not listening, aggressive behaviors, addictive behaviors)
+- Decrease problem behaviors (tantrums, not listening, aggressive behaviors, addictive behaviors)

-The Registered Behavior Technician™ (RBT) is a paraprofessional who practices under the close, ongoing supervision of a BCBA, BCBA-D or BCaBA.
+The Registered Behavior Technician™ (RBT) is a paraprofessional who practices under the close, ongoing supervision of a BCBA, BCBA-D, or BCaBA.
 The RBT is primarily responsible for the direct implementation of behavior-analytic services.
 The RBT does not design intervention or assessment plans.
-It is the responsibility of the RBT supervisor to determine which tasks a RBT may perform as a function of his or her training, experience, and competence.
+It is the responsibility of the RBT supervisor to determine which tasks an RBT may perform as a function of his or her training, experience, and competence.

-The Applied Behavior Analysis Technician® (ABAT) is a paraprofessional who practices under the close, ongoing supervision of a QBA, or QASP-S. The ABAT is primarily responsible for the direct implementation of behavior-analytic services.
+The Applied Behavior Analysis Technician (ABAT®) is a paraprofessional who practices under the close, ongoing supervision of a QBA, or QASP-S. The ABAT is primarily responsible for the direct implementation of behavior-analytic services.
 The ABAT does not design intervention or assessment plans.
 It is the responsibility of the ABAT’s supervisor to determine which tasks an ABAT may perform as a function of his or her training, experience, and competence.

 For the RBT, the credential requirements are established by the BACB.
 The applicant must: